 Narrow vertical slits on the front of the butterfly shelter allow butterflies to enter the house and are too small for hungry birds to enter.
-The slits measure approximately four inches (10 cm.) tall and ½ to ¾ inch across.
-Spacing of the slits doesn’t really matter.
+The slits measure approximately 4 inches (10 cm.) tall and ½ to ¾ inch (1-2 cm.) across.
+The spacing of the slits doesn’t really matter.
 Butterfly houses are usually hinged on the back; however, some even have removable tops, like lids.

 Attracting Visitors to Your Butterfly Home

-Completed butterfly homes are installed on a pipe or board, about three or four feet (about 1 m.), above the ground.
-Place your home away from harsh winds.
+Completed butterfly homes are installed on a pipe or board, about 3 or 4 feet (about 1 m.), above the ground.
+Place the home away from harsh winds.
 If possible, locate near the edge of a wooded area, be sure the spot is sunny though; butterflies aren’t attracted to shady locations.